Allocation of Learning Place

 Charges for Learning

 This support can be arranged on an appointment basis through contacting 01786 445619.
 Members of the public can get help with individual projects and other computer use such as internet, safety online and basic PC operation.
-Advice can also be given on purchasing a PC or Laptop.

 Help with CV